 Meredith Belbin (1926) is a British researcher best known for his ground breaking research in the field of team effectiveness.
+He is a Professor and researcher at Henley Business School in Oxfordshire, England.
+He became world wide famous with his theory on Team Roles.

 The career of Meredith Belbin